Thomas Fyshe Palmer: Journey and death

 Adverse storms drove them about the Pacific until their provisions were exhausted, and they were compelled to put in at Guam, one of the Marianas Islands, then under Spanish rule.
-Spain and Britain were then at war, and Spanish governor treated them as prisoners of war.
-When Palmer was attacked with dysentery, he succumbed.
-He died on 2 June 1802, and was buried by the seashore.
-Two years later an American captain touched at the Isle of Guguan, and, having found out where Palmer had been buried, he had the body exhumed and taken on board his vessel, with the governor's permission.
+Spain and Britain were then at war, and the Spanish governor treated them as prisoners of war.
+Palmer contracted dysentery and died on 2 June 1802.
+He was buried by the seashore.
+Two years later, an American captain, Samuel W. Balch, arrived in Guam, found out where Palmer had been buried and had the remains exhumed and taken on board his vessel with the governor's permission.
+(Note: The Dictionary of National Biography states that Palmer died at Guguan, another of the Mariana Islands, but that appears to be a confusion with Guam, which was also known as Guajan or Guahan in the 19th century.)

 The remains were taken to Boston, Massachusetts, and reinterred on 2 February 1810 in the Trinity Church cemetery and reinterred again in the Mount Auburn Cemetery after the Great Boston Fire of 1872.